-The World Boxing Council is in discussions to add an 18th weight class to the roster in order to bridge the gap between cruiserweight and the ever-growing heavyweights.
+The World Boxing Council is discussing adding an 18th weight class to the roster to bridge the gap between cruiserweight and the ever-growing heavyweights.

 Due to the current crop of champions being super-sized in the likes of Tyson Fury and Anthony Joshua, WBC chiefs have pitched the idea of a division above cruiserweight.

 The WBC said in a statement that it’s very possible.

 Former WBC cruiserweight champion Tony Bellew will lead a committee examining the possibility of a new weight division bridging the considerable gap between Cruiserweight and Heavyweight.